ivancristina/repo/docs/assets/com.ivanc.accent/description.md

 A respring may be useful for an optimal result.

 ### Supported colors
-🔵 Blue, 🟣 Purple, 🔘 Pink (Default), 🔴 Red, 🟠 Orange, 🟡 Yellow, 🟢 Green, ⚪️ Gray
+🌐 Teal, 🔵 Blue, 🟣 Purple, 🔘 Pink (Default), 🔴 Red, 🟠 Orange, 🟡 Yellow, 🟢 Green, ⚪️ Gray